 - If this is your first icemaker you'll hear occasional sounds that may be unfamiliar.
-These are normal icemaking sounds and are not cause for concern. - Your icemaker will produce eight cubes per cycle-approximately 120 cubes in a 24-hour period depending on freezer compartment temperature, room temperature, number of door openings and other use conditions.
+These are normal icemaking sounds and are not cause for concern. - Your icemaker will produce eight cubes per cycle approximately 120 cubes in a 24-hour period depending on freezer compartment temperature, room temperature, number of door openings and other use conditions. - Intermittent dispensing of ice is normal.
+If ice flow interruption is more than brief, ice clump(s) may be the cause and should be removed following instructions in this section.

-- Intermittent dispensing of ice is normal.
-If ice flow interruption is more than brief, ice clump(s) may be the cause and should be removed following instructions in this section. - Avoid over filling glasses with ice and using narrow or extra-tall glasses.
+- Avoid over filling glasses with ice and using narrow or extra-tall glasses.
 This can jam the chute or cause the door in the chute to freeze shut.
 Periodically open the freezer compartment door and look down into the chute.
-If ice is blocking the chute, poke it through with a wooden spoon. - To help keep bits of ice from being sprayed beyond the glass, place the glass close to the ice chute-but not so close that it blocks out coming ice. - Beverages and foods should not be quick-chilled in the ice storage bin.
+If ice is blocking the chute, poke it through with a wooden spoon. - To help keep bits of ice from being sprayed beyond the glass, place the glass close to the ice chute-but not so close that it blocks out coming ice. - Ice should not be dispensed into thin glasses, fine china or delicate crystal-they can crack or chip from the combined pressure of your hand pressing them against the pad and ice dropping into the container. - Fill glasses with ice before adding soda or other beverage mixes.
+This will prevent splashing which could cause the ice and water selector switch to stick. - Beverages and foods should not be quick-chilled in the ice storage bin.
 Cans, bottles or food packages in the storage bin may cause the icemaker or auger to jam. - Do not add ice from trays or bags to the storage bin.
 It may not crush or dispense well.